How did the project start?

 Benefits of choosing Plaisance City Appartments?

-“100% of the common electricity needs of the area will be produced through wind turbines units that will be part of the project.
+“100% of the common electricity needs of the area will be produced through a solar system that will be part of the project.
 Thus, depicting the name “Ecocity”.
 Moreover, with such competitive prices, you will surely save more than you think while investing in such a valuable property.
 The return on investment will be rapid and this again joins the “Eco-City” brand which associates both Ecology and Ecomomy”, explains Mr. Arnaldi.

 The south-eastern region of the island provides for a very easy access, the project is also an investment in a forced area to expand, as the center of the island will soon reach saturation point.
 It also oﬀers unique benefits.
 “It is 1 km from the beach of La Cambuse, 2 minutes by car, 10 minutes by bike, 30 minutes by foot.
-We find ourselves in a working area that will experience an extraordinary development with a superior quality of life, with several restaurants, gymnasiums, spa, a panoramic swimming pool with sea and the surrounding mountains “, explains Mr. Arnaldi.
+We find ourselves in a working area that will experience an extraordinary development with a superior quality of life, with several restaurants, gymnasiums, spa, a luxury clubhouse with a panoramic swimming pool, nestled between the sea and the surrounding mountains “, explains Mr. Arnaldi.
 And most importantly, all the buildings are close to the airport which will generate an increasing traﬀic of passengers.

 Plaisance Estate -Phases of the Project